 EFFECTIVENESS OF STUDENT LEARNING

-Knox Theological Seminary is committed to effectively educating men and women to declare and demonstrate the Gospel of Jesus within a wide range of ministry capacities.
-Knox’s students and alumni are scattered around the world, serving the Kingdom of God in vocational and non-vocational ministry work, serving as pastors, teachers, pilots, lawyers, writers, scholars, church planters, and many other ministry capacities.
+Knox Theological Seminary is committed to effectively educating men and women to declare and demonstrate the Gospel of Jesus Christ in a wide range of ministry capacities.
+Knox’s students and alumni are scattered around the world, serving the Kingdom of God in vocational and non-vocational ministry work, serving as pastors, teachers, pilots, lawyers, writers, scholars, church planters, and in many other ministry capacities.

 GOALS OF STUDENT LEARNING